au-ts/libvmm/examples/virtio/README.md

 are unsupported.

-By default on QEMU virt AArch64, we mount the first partition of the disk image, on Avnet MaaXBoard we mount the third partition of the SD Card.
+By default on QEMU virt AArch64, we mount the first partition of the disk image, on Avnet MaaXBoard and Hardkernel OdroidC4 we mount the third and first partition of the SD Card respectively.
 You can change the partition mounted by passing `PARTITION=n` when executing the Makefile.

 ### virtIO net